akira-kurogane/mongodb-guide/content/connecting_guide/human_ix/mongo_shell/_index.md

 - It doesn't handle the wire protocol 'raw' or control TCP primitives itself.
 It uses the standard C++ MongoDB client driver for that.
 - Can be used to run Javascript code for the sake of Javascript alone, but the purpose is communicate with the database
 - There is one "<tt>db</tt>" MongoDB connection object created which represents the connection to the standalone mongod or replicaset of mongod nodes or mongos host you specified with the --host argument when you began the shell.
 (TODO LINK to connection URI page)
-  - The connection always includes a database namespace when commands are sent.
-You can change it at will ("use &lt;another_db_name&gt;") so it is variable, but it can't be empty/null.
-Default is "test".
-  - You don't have to use the "db" global var if you don't want to.
-You can manually create other live MongoDB connections objects with connect(\<conn_uri\>), or "new Mongo(\<conn_uri\>)" and give those whatever variable name you like.
-It would be an untypical way to use the mongo shell however.
 - The behind-the-scenes flow every time you execute a db.XXX() command:
   1. You create documents as Javascript objects, and execute Javascript functions in the interpreter.
   2. The mongo shell converts the Javascript objects to BSON, and the functions to known MongoDB server commands, which are also serialized in a BSON format.
 These include the argument values (if any), puts it into the OP_MSG request (or legacy OP_QUERY or the v3.2(?) experimental OP_COMMAND format requests) and sends it over the network